RobLytle/roblytlepolitical.science/content/post/2020-06-21-banality-of-desantis.md

 authors: []
 lastmod: '2020-06-21T23:16:58-04:00'
 featured: no
 image:
     caption: ''
     focal_point: ''
     preview_only: no
 projects: []
-draft: = TRUE
+draft: true
 ---

 In a painfully predictable turn of events, Covid-19 cases have begun to skyrocket in Florida, a few short weeks after state and local government began the process of (prematurely) rolling back public health safeguards.
 This week, Governor Ron DeSantis performed an impressive rhetorical trick, abdicating not just his own responsibility for the death and illness&mdash;but that of all the wealthy consumers and business owners agitating for a return to normalcy at the expense of workers' lives.